 Chateau de Pommard Marey-Monge Vivant 2016

-Behind its clear, pale ruby colour, Vivant 2016 hides a youthful nose and palate full of strawberries, red cherries and sweet spices, such as white pepper.
-The finish is long, while the tannins are thin, crating a velvety texture.
-Alongside acidity and alcohol, they participate in creating a balanced and harmonious structure that enables the wine to age elegantly.
+Behind its clear, pale ruby color, Vivant 2016 hides a youthful nose and palate full of strawberries, red cherries, and sweet spices, such as white pepper.
+The finish is long, while the tannins are thin, creating a velvety texture.
+Alongside acidity and alcohol, they create a balanced and harmonious structure that will enable this wine to age elegantly.

 Château de Pommard is a winery in Pommard, Burgundy, France.
 Established in 1726, the property is known for its two Châteaux, gardens, and its 20-hectare walled vineyard, Clos Marey-Monge.
 The Châteaux, the vineyard and the winemaking facilities are operated and owned by Michael Baum, who purchased the estate in 2014.
 The winery produces "Clos" wines –Pinot Noir produced from the fruit of Clos Marey-Monge and "Family" wines –Grand Cru, Premier Cru, Village and Bourgogne wines from Chardonnay and Pinot Noir appellations across the Côte de Nuits and the Côte de Beaune.